-Since the 1920s it has been said that ‘when Auckland rugby is strong, New Zealand rugby is strong’.
+For most of the 20th century it was said that ‘when Auckland rugby is strong, New Zealand rugby is strong’.
 Ten of the All Black team that won the first World Cup final in 1987 came from Auckland.
 Established in 1883, the Auckland Rugby Football Union consistently set the benchmark for other provincial teams.
 Its success made it one of the teams others liked to beat – and see beaten.
 Auckland currently plays in the professional ITM Cup.
 Along with Northland and North Harbour, it makes up the Blues Super Rugby franchise.

 Auckland’s Eden Park, the official home of Auckland rugby since 1925 (and viewed by many as the home of New Zealand rugby) has seen many great performances by Auckland and the All Blacks.
 Both the inaugural Rugby World Cup final in 1987 and the 2011 final were played there.

 Auckland won the National Provincial Championship 15 times between 1976 and 2005, and the Air New Zealand Cup in 2007.
 It has won more than a quarter of all Ranfurly Shield matches played, more than any other union.

 Auckland versus Canterbury

 Canterbury is the only team to have consistently challenged Auckland’s status as provincial top dog.
 Games between the two have the added intensity of north versus south and city versus country.
 Auckland has won 13 of their 21 Ranfurly Shield clashes and Canterbury seven, with one drawn.
 Auckland lifted the shield from Canterbury five times between 1971 and 2007.

 Several of these games have been ‘classics’ or the ‘greatest’.
 The 1985 match in which Auckland ended Canterbury’s record-equalling tenure of 25 matches was dubbed the ‘Match of the Century’.
 A record Lancaster Park crowd of 52,000 saw Canterbury claw back a 24–0 half-time deficit to all but pull off one of the great shield comebacks.
 Having held on to win 28–23, Auckland proceeded to set a new benchmark with 61 consecutive defences over eight years.
 During this era Grant Fox established a new record for the most shield points (932), while John Kirwan ran in 44 tries.